20 Top Things to Do in Indiana

 This Memorial Day weekend race in Indianapolis stokes major adrenaline as 33 drivers fly around a 2.5-mile track at 220 mph.
 Even racing novices can appreciate the wow factor.
 Vatican City, Yankee Stadium, the Rose Bowl, the Roman Coliseum and Churchill Downs could all fit inside the track at the same time.
 A crowd of about 325,000 attends the Indy 500.
 (317) 492-8500; indianapolismotorspeedway.com

-Bloomington's food scene
+Bloomington's food and campus scene

 - Photo Courtesy of Holiday World and Splashin' Safari

 Santa Claus' family attractions

 The big lure in this family-centric town is Holiday World and Splashin' Safari (left), with a plethora of colorful rides and slides that will elicit squeals from the backseat.
 (Grown-ups will cheer about the free pop, parking and even sunscreen.)
 In town, you can read kids' letters to Santa at the Santa Claus Museum or try frozen hot cocoa at Santa's Candy Castle.

 But the area isn't all kitsch.
 Plan to visit a handful of Abe Lincoln sites, canoe on the Blue Riveror tour Marengo Cave.
 Lake Rudolph Campground provides RV rentals for newbie campers. santaclausind.org

 - Photo Courtesy of Indiana Sports Corp.

 The storied Indianapolis Colts often sell out Lucas Oil Stadium.
 One-hour tours of the stadium are offered most weekdays and include visits to the playing field, locker room, press box and other areas.
 (317) 262-8600; lucasoilstadium.com